• Skip to primary navigation

 This is a no-cook, no-fail recipe!
 Even so, I've included all my best tips & tricks to get the perfect creamy Mango Shrikhand.

-We have been enjoying this sweet treat all summer, since it is so simple to make.
+We have been enjoying this sweet treat all summer since it is so simple to make.
 Using Greek yogurt makes the recipe even simpler, and it is the way I have been preparing it recently.
-The only drawback is that it is a bit less tangy that traditional Shrikhand.
-So, if you are using regular yogurt, I have pictured the steps below to show you how to strain it to get that nice thick consistency, and keep that authentic flavor.
+The only drawback is that it is slightly less tangy than traditional Shrikhand.
+So, if you are using regular yogurt, I have pictured the steps below to show you how to strain it to get that nice thick consistency and keep that authentic flavor.

 What is Shrikhand?